clichyclin/learning-about-version-control/README.md

 Author : Clichy Bazenga Mwangombe

-"Solving merge conflicts is soooooo hard!"
+"Solving merge conflicts takes conscious effort, but I can do it!"